ptracton/Python_Fundamentals_ODSC_2023/README.md

 ## Syllabus

-This is a 3 hour class.
+This is a 2 hour 45 minute hour class.
 It is broken up into 3 parts.
-Each part will be about 30-45 minutes followed by a short lab to try out the topics just covered.  hands on trying out of code is critical to learning.
+Each part will be about 30-45 minutes followed by a short lab to try out the topics just covered.
+Hands on trying out of code is critical to learning.
 Lab instructions and solutions will be provided.

 1. **Installation and Basics**